jamesETsmith/jamesetsmith.github.io/resume_typst/modules_en/professional.typ

     date: [Jul.
 2022 - Present],
     location: [New York, NY],
     description: list(
-      [Developed a highly multithreaded version of the GraphBLAS library in C/C++, using C++11/14/17.], [Optimized the multithreaded performance of Lucata's GraphBLAS implementation and worked closely with the hardware team to improve performance of the Lucata Pathfinder architecture.], [Collaborated with other teams regularly to address bugs and implement new features in the GraphBLAS library.], [Consolidated and improved the CMake build system for Lucata's custom LLVM 14 compiler.], [Overhauled the CMake infrastructure for the Lucata software ecosystem and set up continuous integration, testing, code coverage, and static linting for nearly all projects.], [Implemented std::ranges::iota in libc++, LLVM's version of the C++ standard library.]
+      [Developed a highly multithreaded version of the GraphBLAS library in C/C++, using C++17 and Cilk.], [Optimized the multithreaded performance of Lucata's GraphBLAS implementation by improving the utlization of the Lucata's proprietary hardware architecture.], [Collaborated with other teams regularly to address bugs and implement new features in the GraphBLAS and other graph analytics libraries.], [Overhauled the CMake infrastructure for the Lucata software ecosystem and set up continuous integration, testing, code coverage, and static linting for nearly all projects.], [Consolidated and improved the CMake build system for Lucata's custom LLVM 14 compiler.], [Contributed to the LLVM open source project by implementing std::ranges::iota (part of C++23 standard) in libc++, LLVM's version of the C++ standard library.]
     ),
     tags: ("C++", "C++17","C", "multithreading", "Cilk", "CMake", "CI", "LLVM", "Linux") )